Qabel/qabel.github.io/_docs/Components-Crypto.md

 ## Encryption

 ### Drop messages
-Drop messages are encrypted using Noise boxes with Curve25519 and AES-GCM.
+Drop messages are encrypted using Noise boxes with Curve25519 and AES256-GCM.
 See https://github.com/trevp/noise for further details on Noise.

 ### Files
 Files are encrypted with AES in Galois Counter Mode (GCM).